-Normal retirement Age/Service requirements First hired before July 1, 1989: (a) Age 65 and three years of Allowable Service; or(b) Age 62 and 30 years of Allowable Service.
+Normal retirem ent Age/Service requirements

+- (a) Age 65 and three years of Allowable Service; or - (b) Age 62 and 30 years of Allowable Service.

 Proportionate Retirement Annuity is available at age 65 and one year of Allowable Service.

-First hired after June 30, 1989: The age when first eligible for full Social Security retirement benefits (but not to exceed age 66) and three years of Allowable Service.
+The age when first eligible for full Social Security retirement benefits (but not to exceed age 66) and three years of Allowable Service.

 Proportionate Retirement Annuity is available at normal retirement age and one year of Allowable Service.

+Early retirement

+Age/Service requirements

-Early retirement Age/Service requirements First hired before July 1, 1989: (a) Age 55 and three years of Allowable Service; or(b) Any age and 30 years of Allowable Service; or(c) Rule of 90: Age plus Allowable Service totals 90.
+- (a) Age 55 and three years of Allowable Service; or - (b) Any age and 30 years of Allowable Service; or - (c) Rule of 90: Age plus Allowable Service totals 90.